rdavislee/concepthub/design/brainstorming/API_SPECIFICATION.md

 - `{ "error": "Session not found or revoked" }` (401)
 - `{ "error": "Invalid access token" }` (401)

 **Note:** This endpoint can be used by the frontend to validate sessions and check if a user is still logged in.
+The access token must be provided in the `Authorization` header with the `Bearer` prefix.

 ---